 A brand new Irish tourism campaign has set its sights on encouraging more Chinese tourists to Ireland.
-Ireland is thought to just need a small share of the ever booming Chinese overseas tourism market to make a major impact. … Continue reading
+Ireland is thought to just need a small share of the ever booming Chinese overseas tourism market to make a major impact.
+A … Continue reading

 The 11th annual Taste of Dublin event kicks off on June 16 with more than 25 restaurants from all over the country pitching up in Iveagh Gardens, Dublin.
-There will be plenty of feasting to be done at Ireland’s … Continue reading
+There will be plenty of feasting to be done at Ireland’s biggest … Continue reading

 According to the Central Statistics Office (CSO) there is an increase in 16.6 percent in the overall number of foreign visitors taking vacations in Ireland between January and March compared to the same period in 2015.

 Cork is set to come alive in the next few days with the arrival of nearly 5,000 singers from all over the world for the 62nd Cork Choral Festival, which kicks off today until the 1st May.
-As part … Continue reading
+As part of … Continue reading

 New figures which have just been released by Ireland’s Central Statistics Office show that overseas visitors have increased by 17% from December to February inclusive.
 This increase stems from various markets including North America where visits rose by 13%.
 Additionally … Continue reading